-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended October 31, 2022 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001 -37492 ANIXA BIOSCIENCES, INC. (Exact Name of Registrant as Specified in its Charter) Delaware 11-2622630 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 3150 Almaden Expressway, St San Jose, CA 95118 (408) 708-9808 nite 250 (Address, Including Zip Code, and Telephone Number, Including Area C ode, of Registrant's Principal Executive Offices) : Securities registered pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol Name of Each Exchange on Which Registered: Common Stock, \$0.01 par value ANIX The NASDAQ Stock Market LLC Indica Secure by check mark if the registrant is a well-known so curities registered pursuant to Section 12 casoned issuer, as defined in Rule 405 of the Indica ate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section on 15(d) of the Act.
-Yes □ No ⊠ Indica 12 mc ate by check mark whether the registrant: (1) has file onths (or for such shorter period that the registrant w ed all reports required to be filed by Sectional required to file such reports), and (2) ha on 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding seen subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square ate by check mark whether the registrant has subraction.
-405 of this chapter) during the preceding 12 months ta File required to be submitted pursuant to Rule 405 of Regulation S-rant was required to submit such files).
-Yes \boxtimes No \square non-accelerated filer, a smaller reporting company or an emerging growth cany" and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting c ompany ⊠ emerging growth company, indicate by check mark nting standards provided pursuant to Section 13(a) of • extended transition period for complying with any new or revised financia nent's assessment of the effectiveness of its internal control over financiallic accounting firm that prepared or issued its audit report. \Box Indica te by check mark whether the registrant is a shell co ompany (as defined in Rule 12b-2 of the Ac et).
-Yes □ No ⊠ of the · · · · · · · · · · · · · · · · · · · • by non-affiliates of the registrant as of April 29, 2022 (the last business daysing sale price of the registrant's common stock on the NASDAQ on such On Ja nuary 4, 2023, the registrant had outstanding 30,920 ,792 shares of common stock, par value \$0 0.01 per share, which is the registrant's only class of common stock.
+× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended October 31, 2023 or TRANSITION REPORT PURSUANT TO SECTOR 15 To the transition period from to to EXCHANGE ACT OF 1934 Commission file number: 001- 37492 ANIXA BIOSCIENC (Exact Name of Registrant as Specified Delaware (State or Other Jurisdiction of Incorporation or Organization) 11-2622630 (I.R.S.
+Employer Identification No.) , , , 3150 Almaden Expressway, St San Jose, CA 95118 (408) 708-9808 and Telephone Number, Including Area C Securities registered pursuant to Section Title of Each Class: Trading Symbol Name of Each Exchange on Which Registered: Common Stock, \$0.01 par value ANIX The NASDAQ Stock Market LLC Securities registered pursuant to Section None n 12(g) of the Act: Indica te by check mark if the registrant is a well-known s easoned issuer, as defined in Rule 405 of the ne Securities Act.
+Yes □ No ⊠ Indica te by check mark if the registrant is not required to file reports pursuant to Section 13 or Section on 15(d) of the Act.
+Yes □ No ⊠ on 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding as been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square te by check mark whether the registrant has subt 405 of this chapter) during the preceding 12 months ta File required to be submitted pursuant to Rule 405 of Regulation S-T rant was required to submit such files).
+Yes \boxtimes No \square non-accelerated filer, a smaller reporting company or an emerging growth pany" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting of

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box